-You may think the only time you'd pay taxes on an IRA or a retirement account would be when you take withdrawals or distributions, but it is possible before then for certain income received in retirement accounts, which are tax-exempt entities, could be taxed before that.
+You may think the only time there would be taxes on an IRA or another type of retirement account would be when you take withdrawals or distributions.
+It is possible, however, that certain income received in retirement accounts, which are tax-exempt entities, could be taxed before that.

 What is UBTI?

-UBTI tends to be generated by the following types of investment vehicles:
+UBTI tends to be generated by the following types of investments:

-- Fidelity will complete and file Form 990-T on behalf of your retirement account
+- As custodian, Fidelity will complete and file Form 990-T on behalf of your retirement account.

-- We will pay any resulting taxes from available assets in your account
+- We will pay any resulting taxes, penalties, and interest from available cash in your account.

-Any amounts remitted from the account to pay this tax will not be reported as a tax reportable distribution on IRS Form 1099-R.
+- Any amounts remitted from the account to pay this tax will not be reported as a taxable distribution on IRS Form 1099-R.

 Failure to file Form 990-T and pay any required unrelated business income tax (UBIT) by the IRS filing deadline can result in penalties.

 We will notify you next year if your retirement account is required to pay UBTI for the applicable tax year.